elipapa/markdown-cv/index.md

 > 2009-2011

 __Evadoc__, Paris - Co-founder & CTO, digital library
+- launched and developed a free digital library platform from scratch, while in business school
-- developed and maintained the service's website, interfaces and database
+- technically maintained its website, interfaces and database
-- grew the service up to 200k visits and 400k pageviews per month
+- remotely grew the service over 2 years up to 200k visits and 400k pageviews per month, 100k subscribed users
-- valued, negociated and sold the service to YouScribe - now the largest digital library in Europe
+- valued the service, found a buyer, negociated and sold the service to YouScribe - now the largest digital library in Europe

 <!--
 > 2009

 __WordAppeal__, Paris, France - Freelance, online communications consulting agency
-- content integration in websites for top 40 quoted French companies
+- integrated approved content into test, pre-production and production websites for top 40 quoted French companies

 > 2008<br/>_3 months_